titu1994/keras-non-local-nets/README.md

 Keras implementation of Non-local blocks from the paper ["Non-local Neural Networks"](https://arxiv.org/abs/1711.07971)

 - Support for `"Gaussian"`, `"Embedded Gaussian"` and `"Dot"` instantiations of the Non-Local block.
-- Support for shielded computation mode (reduces computation by 4x)
+- Support for variable shielded computation mode (reduces computation by N**2 x, where N is default to 2)
 - Support for `"Concatenation"` instantiation will be supported when authors release their code.

 # Usage